czbiohub-sf/DeepGenotype/README.md

 # DeepGenotype
 Calculates the frequencies of protein-level mutations from deep-sequencing reads of CRISPR-edited cells

+&nbsp;
 ## Features
-- Calculate genotypes with respect to protein/payload expressiblity and correctness
+- Compute genotypes for protein/payload expressibility and amino acid sequence correctness (automatically detects coding regions)
-- Automatically finds coding regions
+- Sophisticated read error correction using consensus grouping
+- Multiple modes:
-- Supported CRISPR editing types: tagging/insertion and SNP/base-editing
+  - Edit types: tagging/insertion and SNP/base-editing
-- Works with both Illumina and PacBio reads
+  - Sequencing: short (Illumina) and long (PacBio) reads
-- Batch process a list of samples
+- Batch processing a large list of samples/clones

-- Invokes CRISPResso2 to perform read quality-trimming, alignment, and DNA-level genotype calculation
-- Consensus grouping: clusters similar reads to correct sequencing errors before genotyping
+&nbsp;
 ## Installation

 **NOTE**: *if you installed DeepGenotype before 2025-01-15, please reinstall DeepGenotype to update CRISPResso2 to 2.3.1 to enable read quality-trimming.*